GMC-Modding-Team/Community-Mod-Compilation-redux/data/Mainline_mods/Mods/DinoMod/DESIGN.md

 * zed-dinosaur.json is where new zombified dinos go. copy-from can be very helpful here.
 * zinosaur_burned.json is where the burned zombie variant goes
 * zinosaur_upgrade.json is where upgraded versions go

+# How to add a dinosaur nest
+This is much easier!

+* Each dinosaur gets its own nest mapgen file in \mapgen\map_extras\ you can copy from a similar dino there
+* You can define the map extra in \overmap\map_extras.json
+* Finally you tell it to spawn in the right biome in regional_overlay.json .
+Predator nests go in swamps, everything else in forests